astronomer/airflow-guides/guides/intro-to-airflow.md

 ## Learn by Doing

-If you'd like to get started playing around with Airflow on your local machine, check out our [Astronomer CLI](https://github.com/astronomer/astro-cli) it's open source and complete;y free to use.
+If you'd like to get started playing around with Airflow on your local machine, check out our [Astronomer CLI](https://github.com/astronomer/astro-cli) it's open source and completely free to use.
 With the CLI, you can spin up Airflow locally and start getting your hands dirty with the core concepts mentioned above in just a few minutes.
 And, as always, please feel free to [reach out to us](https://astronomer.io/contact) if you have any questions or if there's anything we can do to help you on your Airflow journey!